Giving + Church Management For Catholic Infrastructures

 What if there was a tangible way you could take the negative emotions out of the picture, remove the barriers to getting started, and start thinking of growing generosity the way you’d develop any skill or habit…by breaking it into smaller chunks?

-Our church partner Central Church uses the principles of micro-productivity to grow what they call Generosity Rockstars.
+Some churches use the principles of micro-productivity to grow what they call Generosity Rockstars.

 Micro-productivity is simply breaking a larger project down into smaller to-dos or incremental steps that are not intimidating.
 We all use this technique with our children, students, employees and ourselves to remove the overwhelming prospect of a big task and accomplish more than seems possible at first.